TrainFan1804/DatastructureInC/C++/3. Datatypes/README.md

 This can be used to split the definition and declaration into seperate files.\
 There are several more ways to create a variable but I will not explain them.

+**IMPORTANT**: When define a variable you should also declare this variable with an default value because the compiler will **not** do this.
+This can lead to unexpected behavior.

 # Types

 I will just list all datatypes from least memory use to most memory use: